Has Anthony Bourdain Ever Been to Costa Rica?

 What Would a Costa Rican Show Have Looked Like?

 It’s no secret that Bourdain loved the very obscure destinations, like Lebanon and Iran.
 He also relished Southeast Asia.
-Being that Costa Rica’s tourism has exploded in the last twenty years, it’s more familiar to all of us.
-But, for conversation sake, let’s say it was on the roster.
+Being that Costa Rica’s tourism has exploded in the last twenty years, it’s more familiar to the rest of us than those other destinations that people don’t usually travel to.
+But, for conversation’s sake, let’s say Costa Rica was on the schedule.

 The show might start off in San Jose.
 San Jose tends to get a bad rap, by visitors and Costa Ricans alike because of the crowded streets, pollution and higher crime than in other parts of the country.
 That doesn’t mean it’s not an interesting stop.
 San Jose is the beginning and/or the end for a good percentage of Costa Rica’s tourists, and assuming that a big city like San Jose would be of no interest to anyone would be a huge miscalculation.We need to see the less than perfect, the less than pristine, and San Jose is a lot of fun to explore.